 The Chapter House was also in decline after 1947.
 In 1954, it was sold to the American Rescue Workers, which used its kitchen and auditorium to feed homeless men and women.
 At some point, the building became vacant and suffered the loss of architectural details such as the library's leaded-glass cases, seen above.
 In the 1990s, actor Richard Lambert purchased the Chapter House and lived on the third floor while working to renovate the lower floors for use as a theater.
 He opened the building as the New Phoenix Theatre in 1996 and serves as its Executive Director.
 In 2001, he sold the building to the New Phoenix Theatre which now owns it outright.

 The WTA continues in 2013, although its membership stands at less than 100 members, mostly retired teachers who recall how the WTA filled a need for community that may no longer exist among Buffalo teachers.
 The organization awards two scholarships per year, for which the annual fashion show, one of its oldest fundraisers, contributes a major part.

 Resources for this pictorial include "History of the Women Teachers Association, Buffalo," a 1951 thesis by Esther Schirmer, scrapbooks from the BECPL Grosvenor Room, WTA records housed at the Buffalo History Museum.
 Watermarked images above are from the Buffalo History Museum and may not be reused without express permission from that organization.

-Special thanks to Richard Lambert of the New Phoenix Theatre who permitted me to freely roam the building and photograph; to Cynthia Van Ness of the Buffalo History Museum, who searched persistently for WTA records; and to Mary Lauria and Sandy Falletta, board members of the WTA, who treated me to an evening of discussion of the WTA's legacy as well as to dinner.
+Special thanks to Richard Lambert, the creative force behind the New Phoenix Theatre for 27 years and who permitted me to freely roam the building and photograph; to Cynthia Van Ness of the Buffalo History Museum, who searched persistently for WTA records; and to Mary Lauria and Sandy Falletta, board members of the WTA, who treated me to an evening of discussion of the WTA's legacy as well as to dinner.